 All fees are payable at the Treasurer's office before the student enters classes.
-The plan of deferred payments has been discontinued.

 Consult the fee section for information concerning charges for work taken in either the six-week term or the eight-week term.

 APPOINTMENT BUREAU

 The Dean of the College of Education is chairman of the Appointment Bureau for Teachers.
 Summer Session students may enroll for appointment without extra fee.